nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The `export` command will directly and immediately save the contents of the data to a save file akin to the one created automatically when closing the application.

 Format: `export`

+Examples of usage:

+`export`

+This exports the data of DorManagerPro to a file NOW.json in

 ### Manual data restoration: `import`
 The `import` command allows users to restore data from any one save file into the application.